28 July 12:00

 To one degree or another, all the authors in this program experiment with cinematic codes in their work, while others, such as, for example, Daniel Zinchenko or Yevgeny Granilshchikov, shoot full-length films, participating in international film festivals.
 All of them work with the local context and clarify relations not only with the history of Russian video or parallel cinema, but also with the post-Soviet reality surrounding them, and they do it in completely different ways.
 In this program, viewers will see video performances, work with modern folklore, Dadaist collage, the continuation of the line of conceptualism, experiments with cinematic narrative and augmented reality — in general, the full range of different techniques in modern video art.

 Evgeny Granilshchikov, Daniil Zinchenko, Uliana Podkorytova and Albert Soldatov will present their films.
 The program was prepared jointly with Kirill Preobrazhensky.Free admission, advance registration required.
-Films are screened in the original language with Russian subtitles.
+Films are screened in the original language with English subtitles.
 18+

 Directed by Evgeny Granilshchikov